philiproeleveld/tafelvoetbal/README.md

 The goal of this project is to automate the arbitration of foosball given the (live) video footage of a game.

 ### Documentation
-`track.py` contains the functional tracking code.
+Inside the `track` folder, `track.py` contains the functional tracking code.
 Before running this script, be sure to install the requirements as specified by `python_requirements.txt`.
 #### track.track()
 The `track.py` script contains the `track()` funciton.
 This function does the actual tracking, given a frame.
 It needs at least four arguments, as follows: